 Slumgullion Pass is the steepest paved maintained road in Colorado

-Slumgullion Pass is a high mountain pass at an elevation of 3.528m (11,574ft) above sea level, located in Hinsdale County, Colorado, USA.
+Slumgullion Pass is a high mountain pass at an elevation of 3.528m (11,574ft) above sea level, located in Hinsdale County, in the US state of Colorado.
 It claims the steepest grades of any fully paved and maintained road in the state.

 Is the road to Slumgullion Pass paved?